bikeshaving/crank/website/documents/index.md

 Components rerender based on explicit `refresh()` calls.
 This level of precision means you can be as messy as you need to be.

-Stop worrying about where to put side-effects.
-Stop “memoizing” callbacks.
-Stop asking your framework *why did you render?* Stop searching your codebase for infinite loops caused by over-reactive abstractions.

-Start building.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";